 Gap years and other deferral experiences

 This process is only meant for incoming freshman students (first time in college) originally admitted to start in the fall.
-Students can request to defer their admission for up to one year.
-Any period longer than one year will require a student to reapply for admission with the new applicant pool.
+Students can request to defer their admission for one year.
+Any period longer than one calendar year will require a student to reapply for admission with the new applicant pool.

 It has become increasingly popular to take a year between high school and college to refresh, reset, or redirect yourself in a positive way before transitioning into university study.
 A gap year might include travel, an internship, volunteering or working within your community or elsewhere, engaging in specialized training, or conducting research.
 It is important not to approach it as time off, but as time on.
 You should come out of your gap experience with stories to share and ways to articulate what it has meant to you.

 Chances are if you’re reading this page you might already know about gap year programs, and have some advice and options from your school, from family, or from friends.
-Still, we encourage you to make use of these helpful links that talk about how to plan well, and to make sure you choose a reputable program.
+Still, the University of Oregon encourages you to make use of these helpful links that talk about how to plan well, and to make sure you choose a reputable program.
 Not all schools will allow you to defer your admission while you do a gap program and will instead tell you that you will have to apply for that later term.
 A growing number of schools, including Oregon, will allow you to be admitted at the usual time as you complete high school and hold your space for you while you pursue your gap experience.

 As you look for possible gap programs, note that a gap experience is looked at differently from starting college elsewhere.
 If you are enrolled full-time at another college during the deferral, or earn any college credits otherwise, even if on a part-time basis, you will no longer be considered a gap-approved student, but a transfer applicant instead (even if your high school grades are still in consideration).